 UIT provides complete support of wired network connections on campus from installation to repair.
-If you require a new data installation in your area, complete the UIT Telecommunications Work Request at https://ittools.e.uh.edu/WorkRequest/wo\new.asp.
-Per MAPP 03.01.01 Specialized Service Facilities, you must also have approval from your College/Division.
+For a new data installation, complete the UIT Telecommunications Work Request at http://uh.edu/infotech/support-case. \ Per MAPP03.01.01 Specialized Service Facilities, faculty must also have approval from their College/Division.